Clay & Kiln Services

 If you are working with clay but don’t have the space (or the budget) for your own kiln then you can hire our kiln for a full load or a single shelf.

-Please note: Whilst every care is taken in firing your work, please remember that handmade ceramics can be subject to cracking during firing.
+Please note: All customers will be required to sign a firing agreement before leaving your work.
+Whilst every care is taken in firing your work, please remember that handmade ceramics can be subject to cracking during firing.
 Iris & Dora cannot accept any responsibility for any damage to your work resulting from firing.

 If your work causes damage to the kiln (shelf, elements, ceramic bricks, thermocouple etc.) you will be liable for repair costs.